-The street signs are in cyrillic and the architecture looks, in some places, almost Middle Eastern.
+The street signs are in Cyrillic and the architecture looks, in some places, almost Middle Eastern.
 You’re in Bulgaria, the edge of Europe, and one of the poorest states in the European Union, yet an incredibly intriguing one.
-Within the Ottoman empire until the late 19th century, Bulgaria feels like part Russia, and part Turkey.
-But if you find yourself forgetting which country you’re in after a few vodkas, you need only look up at white snow atop Mount Vitosha, visible throughout the city, to remind yourself: you’re in Sofia.
+Within the Ottoman Empire until the late 19th century, Bulgaria feels like part Russia, and part Turkey.
+But if you find yourself forgetting which country you’re in after a few vodkas, you need only look up at the white snow atop Mount Vitosha, visible throughout the city, to remind yourself: that you’re in Sofia.

 For an instant orientation, make a beeline for the bizarre yet oddly fascinating ‘1300 Years Bulgaria’ monument on Boulevard Vitosha.
 Now you’ve gotten that out of the way, you’ll enjoy even more the copper and dome Cathedral Saint Alexandar Nevski, among the largest Eastern Orthodox cathedrals in the world.